 Side effects which are less common include headache, numbness, hot flushes, nausea, itchy rash and an allergic reaction.

-Getting treated by a board certified doctor at a reputable practice limits your risk of side effects and ensures that any adverse effects that do occur can be dealt with quickly.
+Getting treated by a board-certified doctor For Botox at a reputable practice limits your risk of side effects and ensures that any adverse effects that do occur can be dealt with quickly.

 How often do you need Botox for sweating?